nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 After every reset, the sample first boots to MCUboot and then, after a couple of seconds, the NCP sample is booted.
 When booted to MCUboot, the new image can be uploaded with the dfu-util tool.
 See :ref:`USB DFU sample documentation <zephyr:usb_dfu>` for a reference.

+To learn more about configuring bootloader for an application in |NCS|, see the :ref:`ug_bootloader` page.

 nRF5 SDK Bootloader
 -------------------